 “I’m really impressed with what the AmeriCorps VISTA summer associates accomplished and how collaborative their experience was,” said Assistant Professor and Director of Service Learning and Community Engagement Ali Schaeffing, Ph.D.
 “These summer projects fit into larger community efforts and it is exciting to think about how Sage can continue these partnerships this academic year.”

-—Counseling and Community Psychology master’s degree candidate Nana Ama Boateng was a summer associate at the Cohoes Connect Center.
+Nana Ama Boateng, a Counseling and Community Psychology master’s degree candidate, was a summer associate at the Cohoes Connect Center.
 She helped to run science, technology, engineering, math and arts programs for kids, and collaborated on research measuring their engagement in informal STEM activities.

-In one of the most popular activities at the Center, kids learned how to take apart, rebuild and code a computer that they could keep.
+In one of the most popular activities at the Center, kids learned how to take apart, rebuild and code a computer that they can keep.

-“We’re assessing behavior, cognitive engagement and emotional engagement,” Nana Ama said.
+“We’re assessing behavior, cognitive engagement and emotional engagement,” Nana told us.
 “How intrigued are these kids as they are putting the computer together, learning about the software?
 Are they asking questions?
-Are they able to understand what we’re saying, are they able to explain it back to us?”
+Are they able to understand what we’re saying, and are they able to explain it back to us?”

-—Interior + Spatial Design major Ester Hnin ’23 was a summer associate at the Refugee Welcome Center in Albany.
+Ester Hnin ’23, an Interior + Spatial Design major, was a summer associate at the Refugee Welcome Center in Albany.

-Ester said Sage’s Public Speaking and Presentations class helped her feel confident when she led a presentation on the Free Application for Federal Student Aid — or FAFSA — for young adults at the center.
-The class also helped her feel prepared for her conversations with residents, about their hopes and concerns for the neighborhood.
+Ester said Sage’s Public Speaking and Presentations class helped her feel confident when she led a presentation on the Free Application for Federal Student Aid (FAFSA) for young adults at the center.
+The class also helped her feel prepared for her conversations with residents, about their hopes and concerns for their neighborhood.